Migrating an online store from WordPress to Shopify starts with a plan, not copying.

 - When your site optimization and speed drop and you start losing orders.

-- When you want a cleaner UX/UI design and more predictable Shopify apps and automations.
+- When you want cleaner UX/UI design and more predictable Shopify apps and automations.

-- When you need a multilingual store and Shopify Markets setup without chaos.
+- When you need a multilingual store and a Shopify Markets setup without chaos.

-- When planning scaling, new markets, and easier catalog management.
+- When you’re planning scaling, new markets, and easier catalog management.

-If you are already considering options for Shopify store development or store migration, open ✦ Online stores in Shopify + Migrations and see what's included.
+If you’re already exploring options for building an online store or migrating an online store, open ✦ Online stores in Shopify + Migrations and see what’s included.

 Full data transfer from WooCommerce to Shopify

-A full data transfer is not "just upload a CSV and done."
+A full data transfer isn’t “upload a CSV and done”.

-This is a transfer of structure, content, and logic so that the store operates smoothly from day one.
+This is a transfer of structure, content, and logic so the store runs smoothly from day one.

 Transfer of products, variants, and attributes

-In WooCommerce, you often have attributes, variations, and filters that are not 1:1 with Shopify.
+In WooCommerce, you often have attributes, variations, and filters that aren’t 1:1 with Shopify.

-That's why planning is done to transfer "variants and options" without broken combinations.
+That’s why it’s planned how “variants and options” will be moved over without broken combinations.

-- Product transfer to Shopify with SKU, variants, options, and images.
+- Transfer of products to Shopify with SKUs, variants, options, and images.

 - Collections and tags in Shopify for navigation, filters, and collection pages.

-- Metadata and schema when more precise product recognition is needed.
+- Metadata and schema, when more accurate product recognition is needed.

 Transfer of customers, orders, and history

-In a running store, "customers and orders" are gold.
-They are not left behind.
+In a live store, “customers and orders” are gold.
+They don’t get left behind.

 Migration of pages, blog posts, and media

-Website migration includes static pages.
-It also includes blog content if you have any.
+A site migration also includes static pages.
+It also includes blog content, if you have any.

-Here, internal links, images, and canonical logic are reviewed to avoid duplicates.
+Internal links, images, and canonical logic are reviewed here to prevent duplicates.

-If you want content ideas after the transfer, check out AI Tech News in the Blog and choose a topic for your next SEO blog post.
+If you want content ideas after the transfer, check out AI Tech News in the Blog and pick a topic for your next SEO blog post.

-If you sell in more than one language, the migration becomes a dual project.
-It's not a problem, it just requires organization.
+If you sell in more than one language, the migration becomes a double project.
+Not a problem—it just needs structure.

-Shopify Markets setup can unify currencies, markets, and domains, but SEO for each version must be considered.
+A Shopify Markets setup can unify currencies, markets, and domains, but you need to think about SEO for each version.

-- Hreflang and multilingual setup in Shopify to avoid competing pages between languages.
+- Hreflang and multilingual setup in Shopify, so there aren’t competing pages across languages.

-- A structure of collections and categories that works for both people and search engines.
+- A collections and categories structure that works for both people and search engines.

-- Local SEO if you have physical addresses, regional deliveries, or city-specific offers.
+- Local SEO, if you have physical addresses, regional delivery, or separate city-based offers.

-- Consistent product descriptions, but adapted by language, not literal translation.
+- Consistent product descriptions, but adapted by language, not a literal translation.

 URL redirects and preserving SEO during migrations

-The most common fear is a drop in Google rankings after switching to a new platform.
+The most common fear is a drop in Google rankings after moving to a new platform.

 And honestly, the fear is real if there’s no plan for URLs and content.

-During a website migration from WordPress to Shopify, traffic is often lost when old pages don't lead to new ones.
+When migrating an online store from WordPress to Shopify, traffic is most often lost when the old pages don’t lead to the new ones.

 Redirect map and 301 redirects

-First, a list is created: "old URL → new URL".
+First, create a list “old URL → new URL”.
 This is the redirect map.

-Then, 301 redirects are implemented in Shopify so that old links direct correctly.
+Then set up 301 redirects in Shopify so the old links point correctly.

-- Preserve URL structure in Shopify when the structure allows.
+- Preserving the URL structure in Shopify, when the structure allows it.

-- Synchronization between navigation, internal linking, and new collections.
+- Alignment between navigation, internal linking, and the new collections.

-After launch, the sitemap is checked to ensure pages are indexed properly.
+After launch, check the sitemap and whether pages are being indexed normally.

-A good SEO audit catches duplicate content, canonical issues, and pages without traffic value.
+A good SEO audit catches duplicate content, canonical issues, and pages with no meaningful traffic.

-If you need a clear framework for SEO services, GEO, and search engine optimization, see ✦ Generative SEO (GEO) Plans and Prices.
+If you need a clear framework for SEO services, GEO, and search engine optimization, see ✦ Generative SEO (GEO) Plans and pricing.

 Common mistakes when transferring an online store

-Problems rarely stem from the transfer itself.
-They arise from rushing and skipping checks.
+Problems rarely come from the transfer itself.
+They come from rushing and skipping checks.

-- Checkout is not tested, leading to surprises with payments (Stripe, PayPal) and the cart.
+- Checkout isn’t tested, and surprises show up with payments (Stripe, PayPal) and the cart.

-- Shipping is not set up properly, and Shopify integration with Econt Speedy is left for “later.”
+- Shipping isn’t configured properly, and the Shopify Econt/Speedy integration gets left for “later”.

-- Product filters in Shopify are not reviewed, and the customer gets lost in the catalog.
+- Product filters in Shopify aren’t reviewed, and the customer gets lost in the catalog.

-After migration, meta titles, meta descriptions, and category structure are often forgotten.
+After migration, meta titles, meta descriptions, and the category structure get forgotten.

-Then you search for “seo optimization price” and “seo prices,” but the problem lies in the fundamentals, not the budget.
+Then you search for “SEO optimization price” and “SEO prices”, but the problem is in the fundamentals, not the budget.

-Heavy images, lack of WebP, and too many apps make the store slow.
+Heavy images, missing WebP, and too many apps make the store slow.

-Core Web Vitals in Shopify can deteriorate if the theme is heavy or poorly configured.
+Core Web Vitals in Shopify can get worse if the theme is heavy or poorly configured.

-For practical direction after launch, open SEO optimization of a site: Steps for search engine optimization and outline your tasks.
+For practical direction after launch, open SEO optimization for a website: Steps for search engine optimization and map out your tasks.

-The checklist is not bureaucracy.
-It's a way to ensure you don't miss important details.
+The checklist isn’t bureaucracy.
+It’s a way to not miss the important small details.

-- Export of WooCommerce data and verification of fields, SKU, variants, and images.
+- Exporting WooCommerce data and validating fields, SKUs, variants, and images.

 - Shopify data migration with CSV import into Shopify or API migration to Shopify for large catalogs.